havatv/qgisbosplugin/help/source/index.rst

 --------------
 The heavy work is performed in the background using a worker thread.
-Most of the computation is performed in the worker thread using QGIS processing algorithms (buffer, union, clip, difference, multipart to singleparts and statistics by categories).
+Most of the computation is performed in the worker thread using QGIS processing algorithms (*Buffer*, *Union*, *Clip*, *Difference*, *Multipart to singleparts* and *Statistics by categories*).

-Progress is only reported when a complete step has been finished (progress of the individual processing algorithms is not forwarded to the user interface).
+The main (left) progress bar is updated each time a main step (buffer size) has been completed, and the second (right) progress bar reports the progress of the individual processing algorithms (there are eight substeps for each buffer size).
+The current algorithm/substep is indicated in the area between the progress bars: "prep", "inpb (1/8)", "refb (2/8)", "clip (3/8)", "diff (4/8)", "union1 (5/8)", "union2 (6/8)", "tosingle (7/8)" and "stat (8/8)".

 Versions
 --------
-The current version is 1.0.0
+The current version is 1.0.1.

+- 1.0.1
+    - Eliminated the superfluous "BOS" submenu under the Vector menu
+    - Documentation update
+    - Code cleaning (PEP 8)
+- 1.0: First official version.

 Citation
 --------
 Would you like to cite / reference this plugin?

-Tveite, H. (2018).
+Tveite, H. (2020).
 The QGIS BOS Plugin.
 <URL: http://plugins.qgis.org/plugins/BOS/>.

 Bibtex: